taichi-dev/stock_trading_strategy/README.md

-Optimal stock trading strategy using Taichi
+Optimal stock trading strategy using Taichi.

+Suggestions and contribution are welcomed.